 JAC is committed to ensuring that no person shall, on the basis of race, color or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal assistance, and that no discrimination takes place in any of the programs it and its subrecipients operate.
 To obtain more information on JAC's nondiscrimination obligations, send a written request to the address below.
 If anyone feels that he/she or others protected by Title VI have been discriminated against, a complaint may be filed.
 To file a complaint, complete the form at the link below and send to Transportation Manager, 3505 Butti Way, Carson City, NV, 89701, RE: Title VI Complaint.
 A complainant may file a complaint directly with the Federal Transit Administration by filing a complaint with the Office of Civil Rights, Attention: Title VI Program Coordinator, East Building, 5th Floor-TCR, 1200 New Jersey Ave., SE, Washington, DC 20590.

 In addition to the requirements under the Dept. of Transportation (DOT) Americans with Disabilities Act (ADA) for the complementary paratransit service, JAC also follows DOT ADA requirements for its fixed route service.
 These are provided here so that our customers may have an even knowledge base with the employees serving them.
 Click here to view these policies and procedures.

 Seniors receive free rides on the JAC system through a grant provided by the State of Nevada Aging and Disability Services Division (ADSD).
 The ADSD has partnered with Nevada 2-1-1 in order to provide Nevada's most comprehensive resource directory for health and human services.
-For more information about this program and to access additional resources, please visit their website at www.nevadaadrc.com.
+For more information about this program and to access additional resources, please visit their website at www.nevada211.org.